Great White Shark Cage Diving

 The experience with great white shark cage diving was incredible and vastly exceeded our expectations.
 We anticipated that the shark wranglers would make long slicks of blood and chum and that a white shark might show up every couple of hours to bash against the cages before taking off again.
 Instead, a steady stream of animals showed up each day and very little chum was required to bait these magnficent animals into the Nautilus Explorer.
 While the great white sharks didn't bash the cages other than the occasional accidental "tail hit", these really, REALLY big animals often examined our divers from extremely close up which was definitely a heart pounding, adrenalin rush experience!
 The photo opportunities were amazing.

 Great White Shark Cage Diving: The Experience

 Get out from behind the bars and go diving with great white sharks in 40 feet of clear blue water.
 Guadalupe Island (Mexico) is the top destination for great white shark encounters.
 This small volcanic island located in the Pacific 240 kilometers (150 miles) off the west coast of Mexico's Baja California peninsula outperforms both South Africa and Australia with shark-seeing consistency and watching conditions.
-Only Guadalupe Island can boast shark viewing in one-hundred-twenty-five-foot visibility.
-The bay where we stage our submersible cage diving operations counts a population of 94 great white sharks, which guarantees unforgettable encounters.
+Only Guadalupe Island can boast shark viewing in beautiful clear blue water with 125 - 150 foot visibility.
+We recently counted 108 great white sharks in the bay where we stage our submersible cage diving operations which guarantees unforgettable encounters.
 The Nautilus Explorer offers convenient evening departures, virtually unlimited diving, the opportunity to watch the great whites out in the open in 40 feet of clear blue water from the top deck of our double-decker submersible cages and all the services of a luxury liveaboard - from gear rental to attentive hostesses and sparkling-clear hot tub.

 How To Get There